 Bali is beaches, beautiful scenery, volcanoes, wildlife, good food, five-star resorts, year-round sunshine and warm temperatures, and did I mention beaches already?
 As volcanic Indonesian island near the equator, it is blessed with an abundance of life, beauty and warmth we in northern Europe spend most of the year longing for before jumping on a plane and escaping somewhere warm for a couple of weeks of the year.

-With a large expatriate population – consisting of Europeans, Brits, Australians, Canadians and Americans (made popular with Americans thanks to the Liz Gilbert novel, Eat Pray Love, and movie of the same name staring Julia Roberts) it has become something of a destination on the international startup scene.
+With a large expatriate population – consisting of Europeans, Brits, Australians, Canadians and Americans (made popular with Americans thanks to the Liz Gilbert novel, Eat Pray Love, and movie of the same name starring Julia Roberts) it has become something of a destination on the international startup scene.

 Benefits of Bali